-Joel McNeely is an Emmy® Award-winning composer, producer and conductor with more than 100 motion picture and television credits.
+Joel McNeely is an Emmy® Award-winning composer and conductor with more than 100 motion picture and television credits.
 He maintains a busy schedule composing for film and television as well as recording, producing and concert conducting.

-Television credits include Seth MacFarlane's American Dad, James Cameron’s “Dark Angel” (Fox), “Sally Hemmings: An American Scandal” (CBS mini-series), “Buffalo Soldiers” (CBS) and “The Young Indiana Jones Chronicles” (ABC).
+Television credits include Seth MacFarlane's “American Dad,” James Cameron’s “Dark Angel,” “The 2013 Academy Awards,” “Sally Hemmings: An American Scandal,” “Buffalo Soldiers” and “The Young Indiana Jones Chronicles.”